abijithpandath/Projects/Sales Analysis Using Excel/readme.md

 ##  Sales Analysis Using Excel

 ### Situation
-The company was experiencing fluctuations in sales performance across various regions, with inconsistencies in product profitability and uncertainties about the effectiveness of the sales team.
-The leadership needed a comprehensive understanding of sales trends, regional performance, and product viability to make informed decisions and improve overall business performance.
+What if the company was experiencing fluctuations in sales performance across various regions, with inconsistencies in product profitability and uncertainties about the effectiveness of the sales team.
+The leadership needs a comprehensive understanding of sales trends, regional performance, and product viability to make informed decisions and improve overall business performance.

 ### Task
 The goal was to conduct a detailed sales analysis to uncover insights that could guide strategic decision-making.
 This involved analyzing sales data by country, identifying top-performing products and salespeople, detecting anomalies, and assessing product profitability.
 The analysis also needed to identify products that should potentially be discontinued due to poor performance.